alimate/alimate.github.io/_posts/2020-7-15-hash-code.md

 {% highlight bash %}
 java.lang.Object@1
 {% endhighlight %}
 **So the part after `@` is always hashcode, at least!** I'm guessing they're using this strategy as a benchmark baseline.
-However, it's just a guess.
-If it's true, then this strategy ain't that useless after all.
+It's just a guess, though.
+If that's true, then this strategy ain't that useless after all.

 ## Sequential Numbers
 ---